pekwm/pekwm/doc/actions.md

 **GroupingDrag (bool)**

-Drags windows in and out of frames, if parameter is true dragged windows go in the background of a frame.
+Drags windows in and out of frames, if parameter is true, dragged windows go in the background of a frame.

 > Mouse-specific

 **WarpToWorkspace (string)**

-Makes a dragged window warp to specified workspace when a it's moved over a screen edge.
+Makes a dragged window warp to specified workspace when it's moved over a screen edge.
 String is one:

 * _next_, send to the next workspace, if on last workspace, wrap to the first one.
 * _prev_, send to the previous workspace, if on first workspace, wrap to the last one.
 * _left_, send to the previous workspace
 * _right_, send to the next workspace
-* _int_, integer is a workspace number to send to to
+* _int_, integer is a workspace number to send to

 > ScreenEdge specific mouse binding